mvitez/thnets/README.md

 will work on most machines.
 By activating SANDYBRIDGE (2nd generation Core) or HASWELL (4th generation) it will take advantage of new instructions present on more modern CPUs.

-ONNX support needs to install [protobuf](https://github.com/protocolbuffers/protobuf)
+ONNX support needs to install [protobuf](https://github.com/protocolbuffers/protobuf).
+See examples for an example of how to install protobuf.

 gemmlowp (https://github.com/google/gemmlowp) has to be installed into the lowp directory, if used.